 What is the HEART Act?
-This 2008 legislation, officially known as the Heroes Earnings Assistance and Tax Relief Act, made important changes in U.S. law.
-It affected how service members are taxed and how pension benefits are paid.
+Officially known as the Heroes Earnings Assistance and Tax Relief Act, the HEART Act made important changes to how service members are taxed and how pension benefits are paid.
 Service members benefit from provisions of the HEART Act which affect:

 Some provisions specifically address tax and retirement pay issues related to service in the Guard or Reserve.
 Others apply to surviving spouses while others apply to military retirement plans in general.